 Presentation of the gifts

-Presentation of a gift is almost as important as the gift itself.
+The presentation of a gift is almost as important as the gift itself.
 First, be sure to enclose a short, personalized note thanking the individual for the important role he or she played in your wedding and mention any details that you especially appreciated.
-Second, be sure to elegantly wrap the gift.
-Nice paper, bows, and tissue paper help to make a nice gift even more charming.
-Some couples opt to incorporate the wedding colors into the gift wrap, tissues and bows.
+Second, be sure to wrap the gift elegantly – nice paper, bows, and tissue paper help to make a thoughtful gift even more charming.
+Some couples opt to incorporate the wedding colors into the gift wrap, tissues, and bows.

 Brought to you by: World Wide Information Outlet – your source of FREEWare Content online.